Wei Guan: Career during the Jin dynasty

 After Emperor Wu's death in May 290, Yang Jun, the father of Empress Dowager Yang, assumed the regency for Sima Zhong, who ascended the throne as Emperor Hui.
 However, in April 291, Yang Jun was overthrown and killed in a coup started by Empress Jia.
 Wei Guan was then made regent, along with Emperor Hui's granduncle Sima Liang in May.
+(Note: Sima Liang was at Xuchang and not the capital Luoyang when Yang Jun was killed.)
 Wei Guan and Sima Liang tried to get the government on track, but Empress Jia continued to interfere with governmental matters.
-They also became concerned about the violent temper of Emperor Hui's half-brother Sima Wei (who was heavily involved in the coup against Yang Jun) and therefore tried to strip him of his military command, but Sima Wei persuaded Empress Jia to let him keep his military command.
+They also became concerned about the violent temper of Emperor Hui's half-brother Sima Wei (Note: Wei was heavily involved in the coup against Yang Jun.) and therefore tried to strip him of his military command, but Sima Wei persuaded Empress Jia to let him keep his military command.
 Sima Wei's assistants Qi Sheng (岐盛) and Gongsun Hong (公孫宏) thereafter falsely told Empress Jia that Sima Liang and Wei Guan planned to depose the emperor.
 Empress Jia, who had already resented Wei Guan for having, during Emperor Wu's reign, suggested that he change his choice of heir apparent, also wanted more direct control over the government, and therefore resolved to undergo a second coup.

 In summer 291, Empress Jia instructed Emperor Hui to write an imperial edict to Sima Wei, ordering him to have Sima Liang and Wei Guan removed from their offices.
 His forces thereby surrounded Sima Liang and Wei Guan's mansions, and while both men's subordinates recommended resistance, each declined and was captured.
 Against what the edict said, both were killed – Sima Liang with his heir Sima Ju (司馬矩) and Wei Guan with nine of his sons and grandsons.
 After Empress Jia, concerned about Sima Wei's power, then falsely declared that the edict was forged by Sima Wei and had him executed, Wei Guan was posthumously rehabilitated and restored to the status of a duke.

 Calligraphy

 Wei Guan was a famous calligrapher during his time, being a master of the cursive script.
-He and his colleague, Suo Jing, were collectively referred to as "One terrace, two wonders" due to their calligraphy skills.
+He and his colleague, Suo Jing, (Note: father of Suo Chen) were collectively referred to as "One terrace, two wonders" due to their calligraphy skills.
 The two were also compared to the Eastern Han dynasty calligrapher, Zhang Zhi, and a common saying in their day was "[Wei] Guan received Boying's tendons, [Suo] Jing received Boying's flesh".
+(Note: Boying is Zhang Zhi's courtesy name.)
 Wei Guan's granddaughter, Wei Shuo, was another famous calligrapher, most known for being the teacher of Wang Xizhi.